Pioneering Spirit: Construction

 Allseas placed orders for machinery, including generators and thrusters, in 2007, and for the high-tensile steel for the lifting systems in 2008.
-After the global financial crisis weakened funding, the company was forced to postpone the building schedule and as a result delayed the awarding of the hull construction contract.
+After funding became scarce during the 2008 financial crisis, the company postponed the building schedule and delayed awarding the hull construction contract.
 Finnish engineering company Deltamarin performed detail engineering in 2009.

 Allseas eventually was able to sign the main construction contract in June 2010 with South Korean shipyard Daewoo Shipbuilding & Marine Engineering Co Ltd. Midway through the build, Allseas decided to widen the ship by 6.75 m in order to increase the clearance between the bows and the legs of large platforms.
 As a result, the overall width increased from 117 to 124 m, and the slot width from 52 to 59 m.

 Pioneering Spirit departed Daewoo in November 2014 and arrived at the Maasvlakte 2, Port of Rotterdam, for completion and commissioning, on January 8, 2015.
 After the topside lifting system was installed, she left Rotterdam on 6 August 2016.

 The original name caused controversy due to Pieter Schelte Heerema's service in the Waffen-SS during World War II.
 As a result, in February 2015, Allseas announced that the vessel's name would be changed to Pioneering Spirit.

 Upgrades

-In July 2019, Allseas announced a plan to upgrade the lift capacity from 48,000 tonnes to 60,000 tonnes.
-This reason for the same is to enable the removal of Statfjord A platform in the North Sea.
+In July 2019, Allseas announced a plan to upgrade the lift capacity from 48,000 tonnes to 60,000 tonnes to enable the removal of Statfjord A platform in the North Sea.

-In September 2021, a set of sheerlegs with a lifting capacity of 20,000 tonnes was installed on the stern deck of the ship, permitting it to also hoist platform jackets.
+In September 2021, a set of shear legs with a lifting capacity of 20,000 tonnes was installed on the stern deck of the ship, permitting it to also hoist platform jackets.
 This also made it the largest floating sheerleg in the world.